JosephG0918/FitTrack/README.md

 4. To delete a workout record:
    - Find the record in the workout history table
-   - Click the "Delete" button next to the record
+   - Click the delete or "x" button next to the record

 ## Project Structure 📂 🗂️